-21.09.21 Old Kennels Ideas about Land adjacent to Our document from 2017- Ledbury Station East.
-This document still reflects our thoughts and ideas towards an option of North Farm the north side of access to Ledbury train station.
-We understand that in the last 4 years there have been some changes with regard to the NDP for Ledbury Station Ledbury however we believe that our suggestions still fit in line with Ledbury's strategies and the need for North access still exists.
-1 We are happy for this document to be used in contribution as evidence.
+21.09.21 Old Kennels Farm Ideas about extending the Town Centre.
+Land adjacent to the north side of Ledbury Station Our document from 2017- Ledbury Station East.
+This document still reflects our thoughts and ideas towards an option of North access to Ledbury train station.
+We understand that in the last 4 years there have been some changes with regard to the NDP for Ledbury however we believe that our suggestions still fit in line with Ledbury's strategies and the need for North access still exists.
+We are happy for this document to be used in contribution as evidence.
 Doc 2016.
 Submission to the Orginal NDP Consultation. - With regards to this document we believe that all the points are still valid including our thoughts on a North bypass and train station ideas.
 However we do think that the document submitted in 2017 - Ledbury Station East does replace this 2016 Document as it explains in more detail the situation and our thoughts for development.
 We believe our previously submitted document in 2017 does cover our thoughts for the land adjacent to the North side of Ledbury train station.
 We believe it offers an option to contribute towards rail safety, disability access, and help to local residents by alleviating the need for on street parking and access outside homes along the main road.
-29.01.21 Haygrove Ideas about Ledbury Project objectives: extending the Community Ledbury Community Garden will be run by the Haygrove Community Gardens Charity (Reg.
+29.01.21 Haygrove Ideas about extending the Town Centre.
+Ledbury Community Gardens Project objectives: Ledbury Community Garden will be run by the Haygrove Community Gardens Charity (Reg.
 No. 1176183).
-The project will be Town Centre.
-Gardens established to - Promote and protect health and wellbeing. - Provide meaningful daytime activity, education, and work experience in horticulture. - Provide opportunities for outdoor learning, and advance education in subjects relating to horticultural practice, conservation, food, and nutrition. - Reduce loneliness.
-Reduce isolation by creating opportunities for communities to access green spaces close to home. - Increase public access to maintained green space.
-Enhance biodiversity. - Produce healthy food for those in need.
+The project will be established to Promote and protect health and wellbeing.
+Provide meaningful daytime activity, education, and work experience in horticulture.
+Provide opportunities for outdoor learning, and advance education in subjects relating to horticultural practice, conservation, food, and nutrition.
+Reduce loneliness.
+Reduce isolation by creating opportunities for communities to access green spaces close to home.
+Increase public access to maintained green space.
+Enhance biodiversity.
+Produce healthy food for those in need.
 Where might the project be located?
 The project will locate in (or on the outskirts of) Ledbury, close to Haygrove's Redbank office.
 Ideally, we would require between 2 and 3 acres.
 Our preferred site is a field south of the A438, between the Leadon and the Riverside Park.
 However, our exploration of this option has been based on the incorrect assumption that it is owned by the County Council.
 Another suitable site lies immediately east of the B4216, on land we believe to have been deemed unsuitable for residential development.
 At what level is our planning currently?
 We have established communications with key stakeholder groups including the Ledbury Neighbourhood Development Plan and have won support from another business (Abel & Cole).
 Upon confirmation of a site being available we would proceed with the design of an action plan, a budget, further grant applications, and the employment of a Project Manager.
 Timescale for implementation?
 The lack of a suitable site has delayed our progress and we are behind schedule.
 However, we aim to secure a site in 2021 and to immediately commence preparations for an official launch in 2022.
 Partners?
 We would happily enter a partnership which allows the Haygrove Community Gardens Charity to retain overall leadership of the project, and ultimate responsibility for delivery.
-We have already partnered with one of Haygrove's customer (Abel & Cole) who have committed 5 years' worth of support.
-Other key partners could include landowners, local businesses, and other local charities for whom the site could provide opportunities.
-How can Ledbury Town Council support?
-The Council could help by acquiring a suitable piece of land (such as those described above) and making this available to our Charity.
-Other requirements Like any community garden project, we would benefit from water and electricity.
-However, we are also aware of how projects might get started and build up this infrastructure over time.
-The lack of such infrastructure is not an insurmountable barrier.
-Location and access are important considerations, and we would need a site that is accessible to those walking from town.
-We would also need space for parking.
+We have already partnered with one of Haygrove's c